r-zander/chrome-extension-casual-challenge/README.md

   - [ ] Inject button in ALL search controls
 - [x] Bug: If a card appears more than once, only the last instance is correctly loaded
 - [x] Auto clear card cache if running out of local storage
+- [ ] Bug: Extended is checked before anything else and can thus override not-legal or banned (which are lazy-loaded information)
+  - For not-legal this is solved right now by having the 50 cards that are concerned on a special list, but this is far from ideal
 - [ ] Move "extended" into settings
 - [ ] Auto-fix card prices
 - [ ] Sort by price (in Deck view)